Swimming in the Ocean Without a Pouch?

 Views

 Not recommended.
-Your stoma is your open intestines with blood vessels to absorb nutrients directly into your blood stress.
-Unchecked bacteria that is in open water could cause infections including flesh eatting bacteria.
-Wish it was possible to swim like the old days without a bag on but you open yourself to much extreme risk to do so.
-Think red tide for the ocean where algae blooms can cause skin issues on regular skin just on its own.
+Your stoma is your open intestines with blood vessels to absorb nutrients directly into your bloodstream.
+Unchecked bacteria that are in open water could cause infections, including flesh-eating bacteria.
+I wish it were possible to swim like in the old days without a bag on, but you open yourself to too much extreme risk to do so.
+Think of red tide in the ocean, where algae blooms can cause skin issues on regular skin just on its own.

-You’d be risking a lot of you did.
+You'd be risking a lot if you did.

 Really not a good idea.